climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 - **It varies by job category** - [Startup](early-stage-startups) vs [Established company](#established-companies) vs [Government](#dont-forget-government-jobs)

 - **It varies by climate solution** - some solutions are better established and others are very early.

+For example:

+- Electric vehicles and infrastructure are becoming more popular
-	- --x Voluntary Carbon Markets have been heavily criticized in the media and have experienced layoff cycles
+- Voluntary Carbon Markets started as a popular solution, but have recently been hit by a round of layoffs to criticism in the press on overstated benefits

-	- --x
+As we [continue writing the Handbook](contribute), we will better be tracking news on Solution viability in the marketplace.

 ---